How To Check If You Have an Indictment (Official Indictment Search)

 Resources such as the Public Access to Electronic Court Records system (PACER) allow individuals to search for charges and indictments that have been filed all over the county, rather than having to search through courthouse by the courthouse to find the same information.

-PACER screenshot with yellow arrow pointing to the feature for search for a case, which includes all the federal indictment search processes the federal system provides.
+PACER screenshot with yellow arrow pointing to search for a case, which includes all the federal indictment search processes the federal system provides.

 Simply log into the PACER system by creating an account, and search for cases that contain the names of potential people involved in the indictment.
 The steps are outlined below: